I am a qualified, experienced, and UKCP registered Integrative Psychotherapist and Counsellor, working in Stoke Newington, N16.

 If we agree to work together, we may then work out for how long - it may be just a few sessions or on an open-ended basis.
 It helps to work out a time-frame together from the outset, but nothing is set in stone, and we can always review the work as it unfolds.
 I don't expect you to lie down on a couch (although you are welcome to), nor do I sit in silence.
 I hope to be in dialogue with you, and I welcome any material that may be useful for you to share - drawings, dreams, journals, a meditation practice included.
 I aim to increase your understanding of distress, but also to resource you to make changes - either in thinking or behaviour.
 I'm happy to work on the phone or Skype if it becomes the most convenient option.

-I offer clinical supervision to counsellors and psychotherapists.
+I am a UKCP registered supervisor offering clinical supervision to counsellors and psychotherapists.
 I believe that effective supervision involves offering a space that feels safe enough to explore all aspects of work with clients – which may include the trickier ones as well as the easier ones.
 I hope to provide an opportunity to grow as a practitioner.
 I may explore our own relationship in supervision as a clue to any parallel process going on, as well as other transference dynamics.
 My integrative model allows for more than one theory and modality to be thought about, and I make every effort to respect each model of working presented to me.

 I charge £65 per hour, and offer concessions.